Habitat and Distribution: Found in woodlands, thorn forests, and scrubby grasslands of the island of Madagascar.

 IUCN Status: Critically Endangered

-Madagascar radiated tortoises are at risk of going extinct in the wild because humans regularly capture them for the pet trade, hunt them for food, and break up their habitat.
+Radiated tortoises are at risk of going extinct in the wild because humans regularly capture them for the pet trade, hunt them for food, and degrade their habitat.
 In 1985, a Species Survival Plan (SSP) was established for radiated tortoises.
 SSPs monitor zoo-based breeding of endangered species to ensure maximum growth and diversity of captive stocks.
 After a tortoise’s genes are well represented in the zoo population, he or she is no longer permitted to breed.
 Through careful record keeping and management, SSPs maintain the genetic variability and overall health of zoo-based populations and may save species like the radiated tortoise.

 Did you know?

 - This tortoise is named for the brilliant yellow stripes radiating from the center of each dark plate on its shell.

 - When attacked by a predator, the radiated tortoise pulls its head into its shell and emits a high-pitched cry.